-However, in asylum interviews, when applicants recount the core events in their applications, interpreters seldom give a verbatim account of what is said.
+However, in asylum interviews, when applicants recount the core events in their applications, interpreters occasionally fail to give a detailed account of what is said.
 At worst this can lead to an assessment by the case worker that the applicant has been vague in the account of events and therefore less credible.
-The onus is on legal counsel to expand on clipped translations when making the submission after examining the transcript of the interview.
+The onus is on the legal counsel to expand on clipped translations when making the submission after examining the transcript of the interview.
 The applicant may well have provided a detailed account in his or her own language but it is only what is interpreted that makes its way into the official transcript.

+1.3.2.
 Recording and transcript

 While video interviews are increasingly conducted, they remain a rare practice applied only if the applicant is residing at long distance from the Migration Agency's designated interview office.
 The interview may be audiotaped by the asylum case officer but this is not mandatory.
-Since the asylum case officer only makes a recording for the purpose of double-checking the notes taken during the interview, the audio-recording is not considered formally part of the processing of the asylum application and therefore the permission of the asylum seeker is not required before a recording is made.
-For that reason, the tape is not made accessible to legal counsel or the applicant, although changes are currently being discussed with a view to making official recordings available to counsel.20 Legal counsel and/or the applicant can record the interview themselves with their own recording devices but there are no statistics that show how often this occurs.
+Since the asylum case officer only makes a recording for the purpose of double-checking the notes taken during the interview, the audiorecording is not considered formally part of the processing of the asylum application and therefore the permission of the asylum seeker is not required before a recording is made.
+For that reason, the tape is not made accessible to legal counsel or the applicant.
+Legal counsel and/or the applicant can record the interview themselves with their own recording devices but there are no statistics that show how often this occurs, and there has also been situations where interpreters have refused the legal counsel and/or applicant to record the interview.

-Almost verbatim notes are taken and the transcript is made available to the applicant through the legal counsel to comment on and add to before a decision is made in the case.21 A specific date is given by the Board, usually one to two weeks for when these comments and additional information have to be submitted.
-They are often appended to or included in the written appeal.
+Almost verbatim notes are taken of the interpreter's translation and the transcript is made available to the applicant through the legal counsel to comment on and add to before a decision is made in the case.
+45 A specific date is given by the Migration Agency, usually one to two weeks for when these comments and additional information have to be submitted.